Center for Advocacy

 A Premier Skills Center for Christian Legal Thought & Action

-The Center for Advocacy equips the next generation of legal advocates with exceptional training in legal research and writing, negotiation, trial and appellate advocacy.
+The Center for Advocacy equips the next generation of legal advocates with exceptional training in legal research and writing, negotiation, trial, arbitration, and appellate advocacy.

-Whether through the Civil Litigation Clinic where students manage real client cases from inception to conclusion, or through nationally recognized Advocacy Skills Boards, varied practicums, and comprehensive externship opportunities, the Center for Advocacy develops the fundamental legal skills students need to fulfill their legal callings with excellence.
+Whether through the Civil Litigation Clinic where students manage real client cases from inception to conclusion, or through nationally recognized Advocacy Skills Boards, varied practicums, and comprehensive externship opportunities, the Center for Advocacy helps students develop the fundamental skills they need to fulfill their legal callings with excellence.

 Regent believes that mastering fundamental legal, research, and writing skills (LARW) is a must for the making of a successful attorney.